What happens when a drug addict calls 911 on her abuser?

 But remember – this is not a remotely guaranteed situation.
 Even in the above-discussed situation, the victim has still satisfied the statutory definition of a crime.

-Contact the criminal defense lawyers at Meyer Van Severen, S.C. immediately about your criminal case
+Contact the criminal defense lawyers at Van Severen Law Office immediately about your criminal case

 Criminal charges will change the rest of your life.
 If you’re convicted of a criminal offense, you could be sent to prison.
 There won’t be a second chance to hire the right attorney.

-For those reasons, Attorney Matthew R. Meyer believes that you should hire the best criminal defense attorney in Wisconsin that you can afford.
-At Meyer Van Severen, S.C. we focus 100% of our resources on defending criminal cases just like yours.
+For those reasons, Attorney Ben Van Severen believes that you should hire the best criminal defense attorney in Wisconsin that you can afford.
+At Van Severen Law Office we focus 100% of our resources on defending criminal cases just like yours.
 If you’ve been alleged to have committed a crime, contact immediately at (414) 270-0202.